-As the new year begins and new goals are set, follow the direction of SCJ Senior Project Manager Mike Neer and plan ahead – way ahead.
+As the new year begins and new goals are set, follow this project’s approach and plan ahead – way ahead.

-SCJ team members, including Mike, have completed site planning and design for the stormwater system and utility infrastructure, worked with local municipalities, secured permits and negotiated the civil requirements with local officials.
+SCJ team members have completed site planning and design for the stormwater system and utility infrastructure, worked with local municipalities, secured permits and negotiated the civil requirements with local officials.